myrrlyn/website-content/uses.md

 sufficient for the task.

 I don’t care if you use the one I’m about to personally endorse, but you do need one.
-I personally use [Enpass], but I have used [1Password] in the past and it is also good.
-One of the reasons I switched is that Enpass has a single-purchase price, while 1Password is now subscription-only, and I personally prefer point rather than ongoing sales.

-Crucially, you must *not* use a password manager that does not grant you explicit and sole control of your password archive files.
-Services like LastPass that store your passwords on their servers get breached and cause *more* harm than not having used one in the first place.
+I personally use [1Password], but I have used [Enpass] and [BitWarden] in the past and they are also good.
+The major reason I’m on 1Password is that it has a family plan that I can use to (a) share credentials with other people on it and (b) use that as leverage to make my mom use it.
+Enpass is single-purchase and allows you to control your own synchronization, which are good features 1Password doesn’t  have, and you can compare and contrast them to your heart’s content, as long as you pick one.

 ### Features

-I use Enpass on my laptop (macOS), my desktop (Windows), my server (Linux), and my phone (now iPhone, previously Android and Windows Phone).
-Enpass is the only product I’ve seen that has a native application for *all of them*.

-> 2021: 1Password now has a Linux desktop application in beta.
-{:.bq-info role="complementary"}
+All three are cross-platform, and I’ve been able to use them across the spectrum of my devices: Windows, macOS, and Linux (graphical), as well as iOS and Android phones.

 Both Enpass and 1Password provide the following features that make them worth
 using: